AngusGMorrison/wgsl-analyzer/README.md

 ### wgsl-analyzer

-wgsl-analyzer can be configured like any other LSP, using the language server ID `wgsl-analyzer`:
+wgsl-analyzer can be configured like any other language server, using the LSP ID `wgsl-analyzer`:

 ```json
 {